-Many Millennials have experienced a hard time building credit with the tough economy and job market they have experienced as adults.
+Our debt counselors know that many Millennials have experienced a hard time building credit with the tough economy and job market they have experienced as adults.
 According to Experian, with an average credit score of 625, Millennials have the lowest credit scores of all generations.
 Without credit, Millennials limit their access to financial opportunities such as mortgages and loans.
-Because we’ve found that many Millennials don’t know how to build credit history, here’s a guide to get started!
+Because we’ve found that many Millennials don’t know how to build credit history, here’s a credit counseling guide to get started!

 How to Build Credit History